nrfconnect/sdk-nrf/applications/nrf_desktop/README.rst

 The nRF Desktop peripheral devices must include additional configuration options and additional application modules to comply with the HID over GATT specification.

-The HID over GATT profile specification requires Bluetooth peripherals to define the following GATT Services:
+The HID over GATT profile specification requires Bluetooth Peripherals to define the following GATT Services:

 * HID Service - Handled in the :ref:`nrf_desktop_hids`.
 * Battery Service - Handled in the :ref:`nrf_desktop_bas`.
 * Device Information Service - Implemented in Zephyr and enabled with :option:`CONFIG_BT_GATT_DIS`.
-  Can be configured using Kconfig options with the ``CONFIG_BT_GATT_DIS`` prefix.
+  It can be configured using Kconfig options with the ``CONFIG_BT_GATT_DIS`` prefix.

 The nRF Desktop peripherals must also define a dedicated GATT Service, which is used to inform whether the device supports the LLPM Bluetooth extension.
 The GATT Service is implemented by the :ref:`nrf_desktop_dev_descr`.